ryanblock/august-connect/readme.md

 To authorize an installation, you must input a six digit code that August will send to your `email` or `phone` ID.
 Here's how:

-- First, assuming your configuration env vars are set, initiate the request for an auth code by calling: `august.authorize()`
+- First, assuming your configuration env vars are set, initiate the request for an auth code by calling: `august.authorize({config: {...})`
-- Then, complete your auth request by adding the six digit code (as a string) as the first param: `august.authorize('123456')`
+- Then, complete your auth request by adding the six digit code (as a string) as the first param: `august.authorize({code: '123456'})`

 You should now have an authorized installation!